mohammadteeti/OPOST_AUTOMATION/README.md

 - **Wide Range of Shipment Samples**

-  The Program allows the user to choose between Full File mode and Sample Mode ,samples can be selected from 5 up to 30 sample per file
+  The Program allows the user to choose between Full File mode and Sample Mode, Samples can be selected from 5 up to 30 samples per file

 - **Date Picker**

-  The Program allows the user to manually select what date to work on , assuming the shipment is abelto be pendign for several days
+  The Program allows the user to manually select what date to work on, assuming the shipment can be pending for several days

 - **Logging Mechanism for Tracking Flow and Errors**

-    A logging window continuously streams the flow of the process, displaying printed outputs, as well as stack, traces for error tracking.
+    A logging window continuously streams the flow of the process, displaying printed outputs and stack traces for error tracking.
 This allows for real-time monitoring and troubleshooting of the system's activities.
 - **Start/Stop Features**

-    The system allows for multiple start and stop actions during runtime, preventing fatal crashes and ensuring smooth operation even if the process needs to be paused or restarted.
+    The system allows multiple start and stop actions during runtime, preventing fatal crashes and ensuring smooth operation even if the process needs to be paused or restarted.

 - **Configurations File**

     The code relies on a .cfg configuration file to initiate the browser in different modes and on various hosts, enabling multiple running scenarios and providing flexibility for different use cases.

+- **Detailed Output Excel Reports**

+    The Program yields well-designed output tables containing Employee name and date, response Times, pending types, and calculated pending average and COD count

 - **ٍSimple Notification System**